-However, it was the flame's brief detour that really captured the imagination of both local residents and sports fans who checked into central London hotels.
+However, it was the flame’s brief detour that really captured the imagination of both local residents and sports fans who checked into The Montcalm London Marble Arch hotel.

 Prior to the relay, which saw 163 official torchbearers do their duty, the flame was taken to the South Bank for a ride on the London Eye.

 Ameila Hempleman-Adams, who made history when she became the youngest person ever to ski to the North Pole, posed for the cameras on top of one of landmark’s observation pods.

 The young explorer then passed the flame onto a member of a south London Air Training Corps Squadron, who then carried on the relay south of the River Thames.

 This won’t be the only time the iconic London Eye captures the public imagination this summer.

 As well as welcoming thousands of tourists enjoying stays in central London hotels, the observation wheel will be illuminated according to the mood of Olympics fans over the course of the 2012 Games.